totravel/minidocx/README.md

 SectionPointer sect = doc.addSection();
 ```

-A single `SectionProperties` object used to store formatting properties for all pages in the section is created for each `Section` object.
+A single `SectionProperties` object is created for each `Section` object.
+This object is used to store formatting properties for all pages in the section, such as page size, page orientaion, page margins, etc.

 ```cpp
 sect->properties().size_.width_ = A3_W;